52 Weird and Unique Things To Do In Tokyo

 Whichever themed café in Tokyo you visit, it is sure to provide you with a memorable experience!

-35. Buy (or just admire) Expensive Fruits
+35. Buy (or just admire) expensive fruits

-Gifting fruits in Japan is a cultural phenomenon not seen in many other countries around the world.
+Gifting high-quality fruits in Japan is a cultural phenomenon not seen in many other countries around the world.
 Gift-worthy fruits in Japan are meticulously grown, sometimes one fruit per stem, and consciously and beautifully packaged (not your average grocery store quality!)
-Expensive fruit in Japan is a marvel to behold and even better to receive, and can be purchased in specialty stores around Tokyo.

 If you want to give a gift to someone special, or gift to yourself, check out Sembikiya in Nihonbashi, a store famous for its fancy and expensive fruit boxes.
 Example prices include one mango for 5,400 yen (below), a melon in a wooden box for 17,280 yen, 15 strawberries for 18,600 yen, and more.